codurance/site/_posts/2016-05-11-aws-lambdas.md

 - microservices
 - devops
 - aws
+- serverless
 ---

 AWS Lambda is a compute service from Amazon.
 It makes deployment and provisioning very simple and fits very well with microservices based architecture.
 You can find out more about AWS Lambda [here](http://docs.aws.amazon.com/lambda/latest/dg/welcome.html).
 Currently supported platforms are JVM, Node JS and Python.

 The programming model for the lambdas consists of **Handler, Context Object, Logging and Exceptions**.
 These are described [here](http://docs.aws.amazon.com/lambda/latest/dg/programming-model-v2.html).
 Lambda must not hold state because they are brought up and down and replicated as needed.
 Persistent state should be stored in a service that is outside the lifecycle of the lambda such as Amazon DynamoDB, S3 etc.

 First of all follow the instructions [here](http://docs.aws.amazon.com/lambda/latest/dg/setup.html) to setup an AWS Account and AWS Command-line Interface and note down your account id.
+You'll need to add billing information to your account even though this exercise will not incur charges.

 ### Step 1: The Code
 The most basic lambda will look like the following in Python: